QuasiIdeas/MazeLifeLab/README.md

 First idea was to create car-like robots that can park in particular slots.
 At that time this project goal was inspired by my job at that time in the Luxoft company.
 I discovered and implement Rapid Exploring Random Trees.
 But they  was really stone-like in the machine learning sense.
 So I started to find ways how I can extend the rrt idea.
 I wrote a little hack that spread the reward across the RRT in the maze.
 When I start to train agents to get a reward like checkpoints in the race.
-This gives me initial results.
+This gave me the initial results.
 But the agents were so dumb.
 They frequently hit the walls.
 I dont realise that was the failure related to my not outstanding experience in machine learning.
 I use reinforcement learning instead of imitation learning.
 For training the bots i'm using a machine learning environment provided by mlagents developers.